Vyritsa: Transportation

 Vyritsa is located on the railroad connecting the Vitebsky railway station of Saint Petersburg with Novosokolniki via Dno.
 There are two stations on the main line, Vyritsa railway station and Mikhaylovka railway station.
 Additionally, a railroad branches off at Vyritsa railway station and proceeds southwest along the main axis of the settlement.
 There are four more railway stations at this branch, all directly served from the Vitebsky railway station: Pervaya Platforma, Vtoraya Platforma, Tretya Platforma, and Posyolok.

 Vyritsa is connected by roads with Gatchina, Pavlovsk, Volosovo, and Tosno.

 Culture and recreation

 Vyritsa contains four objects classified as cultural and historical heritage of local significance.
 These are an archeological site, two monuments commemorating the events of World War II, and the birthplace of author and paleonthologist Ivan Yefremov.

 Serafim Vyritsky, who was previously a monk with Alexander Nevsky Lavra in Saint Peterburg, lived in Vyritsa from 1930 to 1949.
 He died and is buried in Vyritsa.
 He was later canonized as a saint by the Russian Orthodox Church.

+The one and only member of atmospheric black metal band Sivyj Yar is from Vyritsa.